 One of the many reasons curly hair is so beautiful is that it can create a halo-like effect of springy, bouncy curls around your head.
 But sometimes, this is easier said than done.
-If your hair is fine or low in density it can dry like a wet blanket, close to our head without the lift and volume we see with other curls.
+If your hair is fine or low in density, it can dry like a wet blanket, close to your head, without the lift and volume we see with other curls.
 Luckily, curlies have a hack for this.
-It's called clipping at the roots.
+It’s called clipping at the roots.
 We asked curly hair stylist Brianne Prince of Brianne Prince Salon to share her tutorial and tips for this technique.

 What is O Clipping?

-All of these issues can be virtually eliminated by clipping the way I show in this tutorial."
+All of these issues can be virtually eliminated by clipping in the example below:

 How to clip curly hair at the roots

-You can find 8 more tips on how to get more volume at the roots here.
+You can find eight more tips on how to get more volume at the roots here.

 This article was originally published in 2016 and has been updated for grammar and clarity.